boost/timelineJS3-rails/README.md

-# timelineJS-rails
+# timelineJS3-rails

-This gem packages the [TimelineJS3](https://github.com/NUKnightLab/TimelineJS3) for easy use with the Rails asset pipleine.
+This gem packages the [TimelineJS3](https://github.com/NUKnightLab/TimelineJS3) for easy use with the Rails asset pipeline.

 ## General Installation